sunpy/ndcube/joss_paper/paper.md

 interest and guarantees both cubes continue to represent the same field of view.

-More detailed discussion on the roles of the above data classes' features and how to use them can be found in @ndcube and @ndcube-docs.
+More detailed discussion on the roles of the above data classes' features and how to use them can be found in @ndcube and the ndcube documentation [@ndcube-docs].

 ## Coordinate Classes